 It is impossible to overstate the importance of doing all the homework.
-It is also exceedingly important that you pay attention to, and learn from, my comments on the handed-in homework.

 Grading.
 The system I use in this class is based on the premise that some people put their best foot forward on homework and some do it on exams.
 It works as follows: